scality/s3utils/README.md

 `TARGET_REPLICATION_STATUS=REPLICA`

 For disaster recovery notably, it may be useful to reprocess REPLICA objects to re-sync a backup bucket to the primary site.

+#### STORAGE_TYPE

+Comma-separated list of the destination storage location types.
+This is used only if a replication destination is a public cloud.

+The recognized statuses are:

+* **aws_s3**: The destination storage location type is Amazon S3.

+* **azure**: The destination storage location type is Microsoft Azure Blob Storage.

+* **gcp**: The destination storage location type is Google Cloud Storage.

+Examples:

+`STORAGE_TYPE=aws_s3`

+The destination storage location type is AWS.

+`STORAGE_TYPE=aws_s3,azure,gcp`

+The destination storage type is a one-to-many configuration replicating to AWS, Azure, and GCP destination storage locations.

 #### WORKERS